py-pdf/pypdf/docs/meta/project-governance.md

 ## People

-* Martin Thoma is BDFL since April 2022.
+* Martin Thoma is benevolent dictator since April 2022.
 * Maintainers:
-    * Matthew Stamy (mstamy2) was the BDFL for a long time.
+    * Matthew Stamy (mstamy2) was the benevolent dictator for a long time.
       He still is around on Github once in a while and has permissions on PyPI and Github.
     * Matthew Peveler (MasterOdin) is a maintainer on Github.